 * Natural sugars from oats.

-Doesn’t contain milk, soy, rice or nuts.
-Totally cool for both vegans and non-vegans.
+Doesn’t contain milk, soy, or rice.
 Anna says it is just about perfect.

 Where do the ingredients come from?